thegreatape/guard-templates/README.md

 Never the less, an up-to-date list of guard-templates extensions can be found on [rubygems](https://rubygems.org/search?query=guard-templates-).

-All other template types fall back to being inlined as string literals.
+If All other template types fall back to being inlined as string literals.

 ### Adding Precompilation Support For Other Languages
 Adding precompilation support for your favorite language is simple.
 There are currently two ways :